Varunda/iqdb/README.md

 * [Python 3](https://www.python.org/downloads)
 * [Git](https://git-scm.com/downloads)

-Run `make` to compile the project.
-The binary will be at `./build/release/src/iqdb`.
+run `make` to compile the project. the binary will be at `./build/release/src/iqdb`

-Run `make debug` to compile in debug mode.
-The binary will be at `./build/debug/src/iqdb`.
+run `make debug` to compile in debug mode. the binary will be at `./build/debug/src/iqdb`

-You can also run `cmake --preset release` then `cmake --build --preset release --verbose` to build the project. `make` is simply a wrapper for these commands.
+you can also run `cmake --preset release` then `cmake --build --preset release --verbose` to build the project.
+`make` is simply a wrapper for these commands

-You can run `make docker` to build the docker image.
+you can run `make docker` to build the docker image

 or use `docker build .` to build the docker image

-See the [Dockerfile](./Dockerfile) for an example of which packages to install on Ubuntu.
+see the [Dockerfile](./Dockerfile) for an example of which packages to install on Ubuntu

 # History